isabella232/net-two-factor-auth/part2-building-ios-client.md

 ```

 ## Broadcasting success or cancel of verification
-Since we care if the validation is successful, we need a way to tell the consumer that it is success full.
-There is a couple different paths to accomplish this in iOS, one is with blocks, one is with a delegate or NSNotification center events.
+Since we need to check if the validation is successful, we need a way to tell the consumer that it has been successful.
+There is a couple of different paths to accomplish this in iOS.
+One is with blocks, and another is with a delegate or NSNotification center events.

-Since this is a process that might take a little while and there is UI involved I felt a NSNoticication center approach is best suited (you can read more about [NSNotificationCenter](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSNotificationCenter_Class/)), So lets define  two strings with events name in a file called **NSNotificationEvents.h**
+Since this is a process that might take a little while and there is UI involved, I felt a **NSNoticication** center approach is best suited (you can read more about [NSNotificationCenter](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSNotificationCenter_Class/)).
+So let's define two strings with events name in a file called **NSNotificationEvents.h**

 ```objectivec
 UIKIT_EXTERN NSString* const VALIDATION_COMPLETE;